mojs/mojs.github.io/docs/tutorials/usage-with-react.md

 };
 ```

-As a final touch, lets add some methods to lissen some animation events, and use Reacts useState to save it as a local state:
+As a final touch, lets add some methods to listen animation events, and use Reacts useState to save it as a local state:

 ```js{4-5,18-23,30-33,38-40,45}
 const MojsExample = ({ duration }) => {